sandbox-bio/sandbox.bio/src/content/datepro-01-unix-shell/steps/Step02.md

 Exit from the editor with **Ctrl-X**, and then press **Y** and **Enter** to save the file.

 We cannot forget to save the file in our working directory.
-Check if the file and its contents are there:
+A simple way to ensure this is to check if the file and its contents are present.

 <Execute command="cat reversemyfile.sh" />

-Additionally, we could add the shebang `#!/bin/bash` as the first line of the script, which would specify that it should be executed using the Bash shell.
+We could also add the shebang `#!/bin/bash` as the first line of the script, which would specify that it should be executed using the Bash shell.
 However, for simplicity we will not use any shebang in our tutorials.